mtiller/ts-jest-sample/README.md

 The goal in this project is to create a TypeScript project that can do all of the following:

-* Compile code an es5 library that can be published as a Node module with typings.
+* Compile code as an es5 library that can be published as a Node module with typings.
 * Using `jest` and `ts-jest` for testing
+* Provides proper stack traces for failed tests
 * Provide accurate code coverage metrics
 * Can be debugged using the Node debugger with proper source maps
-* Provides proper stack traces for failed tests

 ## Basic Setup